The Golden City enchants visitors from all over the world.

 You’ll find that the best time to visit Prague is after the winter holidays, in late spring, and in early autumn.
 But don’t worry.
 You’ll have enough awesome activities and escapes from the crowds in all seasons.

 - Winter in Prague is freezing cold but fairy-tale wonderful.
 Expect snow, wind, and subzero temperatures.
-You can best escape the icy weather at the Christmas Markets.
+You can best escape the icy weather at the Christmas Markets, which Prague is famous for.
 Keep yourself warm with mulled wine, hearty meats, and lip-smacking sweets.
 If you’re in need of indoor activities – museums, churches, castles, and pubs offer countless hideouts from the cold.
 And if the temperatures don’t bother you, go ice skating in the very heart of the Old Town.

 - In spring, you’ll share Prague with fewer tourists and enjoy warmer weather.
 It’s also the time of the Prague Spring International Music Festival.
 The city’s largest festival celebrates music, freedom, and cultural diversity.
 It honors the Prague Spring protests from 1968.
 For over 3 weeks, the classical performances of almost 100 orchestras from around the world enchant visitors and locals in the Czech capital.
 Other notable events in spring are the Prague Czech Beer Festival in May and the Night of Churches in June.